JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 #### Evaluating optimizations with build reports {initial-collapse-state="collapsed"}

 To estimate the impact of the optimization on your computer for your project and your scenarios, you can use [Kotlin build reports](#build-reports).
-Enable reports in the text file format by adding the following property to your `gradle.properties` file:
+Enable reports in text file format by adding the following property to your `gradle.properties` file:

 ```
 kotlin.build.report.output=file
 ```

-Here is an example of a relevant part of the report before enabling precise backup:
+Here is an example of a relevant part of the report **before** enabling precise backup:

 ```
 Task ':kotlin-gradle-plugin:compileCommonKotlin' finished in 0.59 s